alexandreborges/malwoverview/README.md

 # Current Version: 1.6.1

-## Important aspect:  Malwoverview does NOT submit samples to VT by default.
+## Important note:  Malwoverview does NOT submit samples to VT by default.
 It submits only hashes, so respecting Non-Disclosure Agreements (NDAs).
 Nonetheless, if you use the "-V" (uppercase), so Malwoverview SUBMITS your malware sample to Virus Total in this case.

 # ABOUT